Logan-Carr/Nagologan/README.md

 - 👋 Hi, I’m @Nagologan
 - 👀 I’m interested in ...
 Cybersecurity / Pentesting
 - 🌱 I’m currently learning ...
-Python and the basics
+Python and BASH
+- :technologist:
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...